 This law is outlined in Section 6 (e) of Article VII of the State Constitution and provides a discount on taxes of homesteaded property (not an exemption on value) for veterans who meet the following criteria with documented proof:

-Veterans who qualify may receive a percentage discount on homestead property taxes equal to the percentage of the veteran's permanent service-connected disability as determined by the United States Department of Veterans Affairs.
+Veterans who qualify may receive a percentage discount on homestead property taxes equal to the percentage of the veteran's permanent service-connected disability as determined by the U. S. Department of Veterans Affairs.
 This constitutional provision took effect for the 2007 Tax Roll.

 Filing Instructions for the Disabled Veterans' Property Tax Discount on Homesteaded Property: